malloydata/malloy/docs/_src/language/basic.md

     )
   )
 ```
-##   Turtles and Filters can be applied at any level, any number of Turtles
+##   Nested Queries and Filters can be applied at any level, any level of nesting.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/airports.malloy", "size": "large"}